LensenMcGavin-AI/LensenMcGavin-AI.github.io/_pages/cpd.md

 ## Register / Enquire
 Email <hello@lm-ai.nz> or or complete the short <a href="/cpd-eoi">CPD EOI Form</a>.
 We’ll respond with an outline and quote.

+Or register directly for AI Law 101 via our <a href="/ai-law-101/register/">Stripe checkout page</a>.

 Not sure what you need?
 Get in touch — we’ll scope a programme aligned with your strategic objectives.